infracost/infracost/contributing/add_new_resource_guide.md

 ### Region usage

 A number of resources have usage costs which vary on a per-region basis.
-This means that developers often have to define a usage file with a complex map key with all the cloud provider regions.
-E.g. `google_artifact_registry_repository` can have any number of google regions under the `monthly_egress_data_transfer_gb` usage param:
+This means that you often have to define a usage file with a complex map key with all the cloud provider regions.
+For example, `google_artifact_registry_repository` can have any number of Google regions under the `monthly_egress_data_transfer_gb` usage parameter:

 ```yaml
   google_artifact_registry_repository.artifact_registry: